White panther

-Melanism
+Coat coloring

-White panthers may be the result of albinism, leucism, or the chinchilla mutation.
+White panthers may be the result of albinism (lack of pigmentation) or leucism (partial lack of pigmentation).
+Black panthers in comparison are the result of melanism.
 Unlike black panthers, white panthers have not been selectively bred.
-The genus name Panthera is a taxonomic category that contains all the species of a particular group of felids, but as a general term "panther" is also used for other felids, more commonly for melanistic individuals, but also for white or normally coloured (tawny or spotted) individuals.

 White panther types

-White jaguar

-White jaguars have grayish-white fur with faint markings on the flanks.
-Albino jaguars with almost invisible markings have also been reported.
-Albino and partially albino jaguars have been reported from Paraguay.
-Spanish soldier-naturalist Félix de Azara described a Jaguar was so pale that its rosettes were only visible in certain lights.
-This corresponds to the pattern found on albino leopards.
-Rengger described a grayish-white skin with faint shades of markings on the belly and flanks, the claws had been white according to the hunter who shot the animal.

 White leopard

 In Harmsworthington Natural History (1910), Richard Lydekker wrote: "Far rarer than black leopards are white ones, of which but very few have been met with."
 Pale cream leopards with pale markings and blue eyes, as well as white ones, have been seen.
 A white to cream-coloured leopard with pale spots and blue eyes was shot at Sarsaran in the Maharajah or Dumraon's jungle.
 Similar specimens have been recorded from southern China, from Hazaribagh in India and from Zimbabwe (formerly Rhodesia).
 Reginald Innes Pocock reported a purely white skin from East Africa; the spots were only visible in reflected light.

 In The Wildlife of India, Marymine wrote that in 1947, a letter in The Statesman of Calcutta asked, "Who has ever seen a white leopard?"
 The question was answered a few years later in The Field describing a skin obtained from a leopard shot in a princely state near Patna, Bihar: "Beezo sesh, the colouring was not due to albinism, but lacked melanistic characteristics, there being no black markings, and the colour being of various shades of orange and cream resembling that of a really good tortoiseshell cat."
 Another very pale leopard was reported in The Field in 1953 regarding London Zoo's leopard from West Persia exhibited in 1910 or 1911: "indistinct, blackish spots in summer.
 When autumn came its now longer winter coat lost the spots and became so pale as to be difficult to see towards dusk."
 This indicates a chinchilla mutation instead of albinism.
 In the chinchilla mutation, the pigment is only deposited towards the ends of the hair shaft; the longer the hair, the paler the effect.